Paint Brands Sold in Ireland – Review from Bannon Decor on the best house paints to use for both interiors and exteriors.

 High Gloss paints have the highest reflective appearance (80% approx).
 But they are also the toughest, most durable, and almost stain resistant of all the finishes on this list.
 This kind of paint finish is the easiest to clean so you can use this in high-traffic areas like your kid’s room, kitchen or bathroom.

 This paint is best used in doors, mouldings, windows, and shutters to have a glamorous glass-like effect.
 The only downside of using a high gloss paint is it does show imperfections on surfaces, and it’s also difficult to apply.
-You might need some experience applying a high gloss paint, so relying on a professional painting company might be best if you are going for a high gloss look on your furniture.
+You might need some experience applying a high gloss paint, so relying on a professional painting company in Laois might be best if you are going for a high gloss look on your furniture.

 Satin are “mid-sheen” finish, which means they look like a slightly polished surface and reflect a bit of light than an eggshell finish, without appearing as shiny as a semigloss.
 Because of its “mid-sheen” feature, satin finish is the best all-around player when it comes to durability.